ckdenouden/AVO-NG/README.md

 The Next Generation (NG for short) version of Animonculory Visual Overhaul seeks to being the game up to modern standards without drastically changing the things that make Skyrim Skyrim.
 Featuring minimal city overhaul mods, tweaks and expansions to vanilla quests, full creation club integration, a comprehensive graphical overhaul and full seasons support, it still remains an excellent base to build off.

+AVO-NG replaces and supersedes previous versions/Editions of Animonculory Visual Overhaul and, as a result, is **not compatible** with saves made using the older versions.
+Major engine and graphical changes have been made which **will** cause you to crash.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][cc-by-nc-sa].

 ## :computer: System Requirements